Artiume/jellyfin-docs/general/clients/codecs.md

 <sup>1</sup>MP4 containers are one of the few containers that will not remux.

-<sup>2</sup>MKV containers can hold nearly any codec, but are not compatible with streaming in browsers and will remux.
+<sup>2</sup>MKV containers can hold nearly any codec, but are not compatible with streaming in Firefox and will remux.

-<sup>3</sup>MKV containers are improperly labeled as webM during playback.
+<sup>3</sup>MKV containers are improperly labeled as webM in Firefox during playback.

 # Codec Tests: